sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_06.rst

 variable for each of your factors.
 Where it begins to get trickier is when we consider factors that have more than two levels.
 Consider, for instance, the 3 × 2 ANOVA that we ran earlier in this chapter using the |clinicaltrial|_ data set.
-How can we convert the three-level ``drug`` factor into a numerical form that is appropriate for a regression?
+How can we convert the three-level ``drug`` factor |nominal| into a numerical form that is appropriate for a regression?

 The answer to this question is pretty simple, actually.
 All we have to do is realise that a three-level factor can be redescribed as *two* binary variables.